na4zagin3/epar/README.md

 Typically created with Windows.

 --- no-line-break-at-end.txt
-line-break-at-end: no
+line-breaks-at-end: 0
 ...

+A text file without a trailing line break.

+--- excess-line-break-at-end.txt
+line-breaks-at-end: 2
+...

-A text file with CR line breaks.
+A text file with an excess empty line.
-Typically created with Windows.
 ```

 ## File format